yanimihaylov/Ricordi/README.md

 ## Features
-- The Arduino can sense if an object crosses in front of the PIR sensor
+- The code includes notes and note durations for the sound
+- If the PIR sensor detects motion, the Arduino will first play a sound, then cycle through colors and fade slowly.
+The speed at which the color cycle is completed can be changed by modifying "fadespeed"
 - In this repository there are two songs that can be chosen
 - Lights can cycle throught all colors or simply pulsate with one color